 - Vessel Documents

-Sponsored by the Wisconsin Marine Historical Society, this site lists vessel enrollments from 1815 to 1915.
+- Sponsored by the Wisconsin Marine Historical Society, this site provides vessel enrollment information from 1815 to 1915.

-- Guide to Canal Records in the New York State Archives
+- The Mighty Chain: Guide to Canal Records in the New York State Archives

-This page has collected references to the names of ships from indexes of various books, including the page numbers on which the ship is mentioned, full bibliographic information on the book, and a short-title description of the book.
+- This site has collected references to the names of ships from indexes of various books and periodicals, including the page numbers on which the ship is mentioned, full bibliographic information on the resource, and a short-title description of the book or periodical.